shipleydaniel/jekyll-netlify-eet/pages/index.md

   provides the basics to get a fast, static website deployed on Netlify.
-  Features [Netlify CMS](https://www.netlifycms.org), responsive CSS Grid layout, sample pages and posts, and a continuous deployment workflow.
+  Features [Netlify CMS](https://www.netlifycms.org), responsive CSS Grid layout, sample pages and posts, and a continuous deployment workflow with drugs.
 ---